-e.
-These Four Bases of Meritorious Qualities Engender Goodness and Praise 039

-If he relies on truth, relinquishing, stillness, and wisdom,

-A king thereby perfects these four forms of goodness.
+If he relies on truth, relinquishing, stillness, and wisdom, A king thereby perfects these four forms of goodness.
+Just as they praise the right Dharma of these four qualities, 50 too is he praised by both men and gods.

-Just as they praise the right Dharma of these four qualities,75 a.
-Developing Wisdom Through Humility, Purity, Wisdom, and Compassion ${\bf 040}$
+- 8. Additional Practical Advice for the King - a.
+Developing Wisdom Through Humility, Purity, Wisdom, and Compassion ${\bf 040}$ b.
+On the Rarity of Swiftly Changing to What Is Good $\mathbf{041}$